10yard/dkafe/readme.md

  - MAME plugins and scripts that interface with the frontend to add cool features such as score targets, stage practice and a coaching mode.
  - A built in music playlist that features 14 fantastic Donkey Kong remix tracks by default.
  - Extensive configuration options.
- - An optional console add-on pack featuring over 300 ports, clones and hacks for over 50 classic gaming systems.
+ - An optional console add-on pack featuring over 300 ports, clones and hacks for 60 classic gaming systems.

 ### The frontend does not include:
  - Roms or information on how to obtain them.